SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 #### Simulate measurements for the demo device

-Use **02 Simulate Data.ipynb** for simulating the measurements for the demo device.
+Use **SimulateData.ipynb** for simulating the measurements for the demo device.

 1. Open it, click edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you will have a registered device in Cumulocity, upon successful **c8y_Flow** measurements are sent to Cumulocity IoT on behalf of the demo device.
 The measurements are simulated dynamically for the last  days period and for every two hours (i.e. 12 observations per day).